kdpisda/django-rls/documentations/README.md

 This directory contains the documentation source for Django RLS, built with [Docusaurus](https://docusaurus.io/).

+Created by [Kuldeep Pisda](https://kdpisda.in) - Full-stack developer specializing in Django and PostgreSQL.

 ## 🌐 Live Documentation

 Visit [django-rls.com](https://django-rls.com) to view the live documentation.